 The Privilege of Youth: A Teenager's Story #ad - From high school to a world beyond the four walls that were his prison for so many years, The Privilege of Youth bravely and compassionately charts this crucial turning point in Dave Pelzer’s life and will inspire a whole new generation of readers.
 In the privilege of youth, he shares the missing chapter of his life: as a boy on the threshold of adulthood.

 A Brother's Journey: Surviving a Childhood of AbuseGrand Central Publishing #ad - Talese, 4/03 and Running With Scissors St. A brother's journey will appeal to the same audience that made #1 new york times bestsellers of Dave Pelzer's popular novels: A Child Called "It" Health Communications, 1997, The Lost Boy Health Communications, 1995, and A Man Named Dave E. P. There is a strong market for memoirs detailing traumatic experiences, as demonstrated by the success of A Million Little Pieces Nan A.

-A Brother's Journey: Surviving a Childhood of Abuse #ad - Martin's press, 2002.
+Martin's press, 2002.
 Available as a Time Warner AudioBook.
 Subsidiary rights have already been sold in England and Japan.
 Dutton, 1999, which have sold over six million copies combined.

 A Man Named Dave: A Story of Triumph and ForgivenessPlume #ad - Plume Books.
 Dave's father never intervened as his mother abused him with shocking brutality, denying him food and clothing, torturing him in any way she could imagine.
 A man named dave, which has sold over 1 million copies, is the gripping conclusion to Dave Pelzer’s inspirational and New York Times bestselling trilogy of memoirs that began with A Child Called "It" and The Lost Boy.